DM878: Visualization

 The portfolio exam consists of the following elements:

-• a group project with a written scientific short paper (2-4 pages) describing the group's visualization project
+1. a group project with a written scientific short paper (2-4 pages) and a short demonstration video describing the group's visualization project (to be submitted)

-• a shared presentation of the visualization project with an oral group discussion
+2. a shared poster presentation of the visualization project with an oral group discussion (after element 1 has been reviewed)

-• short individual sessions with questions on theoretical contents of the course
+3. a short individual oral exam with questions on theoretical contents of the course (at the same day after the completion of element 2)

 Indicative number of lessons